PVT accepts only C&D waste

 As Oahu’s only C&D landfill, PVT serves the needs of the City & County of Honolulu—the entire island of Oahu, Hawaii—a 597-square-mile area that is 网上理财项目home to more than one million residents.
 The landfill has been in operation since 1985.
 PVT Land Company Ltd. assumed ownership and management responsibility in 1992.

 PVT is a key component of Honolulu’s integrated solid waste management plan, which mandates the PVT landfill as the designated disposal point for all of the island’s C&D waste, which comes chiefly from major public works projects and residential construction in Honolulu’s urban core.
-We are also Oahu’s emergency management contractor for debris from natural disasters such as hurricanes and tsunami.

 A Different Kind Of Landfill

 The PVT landfill as originally designed was clay lined, which meets state and federal requirements for a C&D landfill.
 Under PVT management, landfill construction became state-of-the-art.

 While not required by law, the PVT landfill is built to Municipal Solid Waste Facility (MSWF) or special waste specifications, which surpass state and federally mandated environmental safeguards for a C&D landfill.

 Beneath the working face of the landfill are seven layers of high-density impermeable geosynthetic clay, a 60mm polyethylene liner, 16-ounce geotextile fabric, gravel, and soil—a protective zone more than five feet thick.